zbwglory/MV-release/README.md

 The model of UCF-101 is released (both spatial part and motion vector part).
 1. Motion vector model and Spatial Model for UCF-101 split1, split2, and split3 can be found on: https://drive.google.com/drive/folders/1RXXAauI_inR1KvO8ygQmeNBBKRbj3xDJ?usp=sharing

-If you find any questions in this motion vector CNN code, please contact me: --1023zhangbowen@tongji.edu.cn-- Please use zbwglory@gmail.com instead.
+If you find any questions in this motion vector CNN code, please contact me: ~~1023zhangbowen@tongji.edu.cn~~ zbwglory@gmail.com.

 Best regards,